Overview

 DNSSEC

-Creating a free account
+Creating a free Cloudflare account

 - Sign up for a Cloudflare account.

-- After creating an account you are logged into your dashboard.
+- After creating an account, you are logged into your dashboard.

 - On the top right, click the Add Site button.